 #3.
 Take Care with Kids and Plants

 Check before you buy plants to make sure they are safe for children.
-Or if you move house be sure to find out about the existing plants and remember even if your children know the difference, visiting children may not.
+If you move house or are visiting a new garden, be sure to find out about the existing plants and remember even if your children know the difference, visiting children may not.
 Many poisonous plants have berries that look particularly attractive eg. Yew.

 Over to you now.
 Do you have any tips to share on easy plants for kids to grow?
 Share them with us in the comments below.